-I’ve worked in a lot of different problem domains during the course of my career and also with a lot of different flavors of business software in a lot of different environments.
-The result of this is that I have an excellent working knowledge of what problems can be solved with automation, whether they’re easily solved with certain tools and whether they’re even worth solving.
-Leading teams and serving in a technical executive capacity has also given me a head for the bottom line in general.
-I can take a look at your business’s processes and do a gap analysis of your software usage.
 Quite simply, I can tell you whether there are software investments you can make with high ROI and short payback period that would improve your bottom line.
+I’ve worked in a lot of different problem domains during the course of my career, and I’ve dealt with plenty of different flavors of business software in different environments.
+The result of this is that I have an excellent working knowledge of what problems can be solved with automation, whether they’re easily solved with certain tools, and whether they’re even worth solving.
+And leading teams and serving in a technical executive capacity has given me a head for the bottom line.
+Let me take look at your business’s processes find the gaps in your software usage.

 Proposal Review/Second Opinion

-Are you currently looking at 3 or 4 proposals or bids from software consultancies?
+Are you currently looking at three or four proposals or bids from software consultancies?
 Do you find yourself sitting in meetings with others where you all pretend to understand the nuance of terms like, “time and materials,” “software change request,” and “user acceptance testing?”
-Do you feel like, whatever you all say, it’s like throwing darts at a dartboard to pick the one you should go with, but then, no matter where the darts land, you’ll pick the second cheapest bid (you clearly don’t want the cheapest because that’s too cheap, right?)
+Do you feel like, whatever you all say, it’s like throwing darts at a dartboard to pick the one you should go with, but then, no matter where the darts land, you’ll pick the second cheapest bid.
+(You clearly don’t want the cheapest because that’s too cheap, right?)

 Navigating software proposals is not easy for anyone, even CTOs.
 If you don’t have a CTO or someone experienced at managing these types of projects, you’re really just taking a stab in the dark.
 I will be happy to come in and take a look at the bids you have in hand and provide you my feedback as a neutral observer on which one is best.
 If you prefer, we can even remove any identifying information from all of the bids.